 1. Steel

-Many of my drop point blades are made out of stainless steel and I’ll recommend the same for you however, due to high-chromium content (13%), they aren’t easy to sharpen.
+Many of my drop point blades are made out of stainless steel and I’ll recommend the same If you are planning to use outdoors.
+However, the chromium content makes the sharpening a little harder and you’ll need to spend some extra time to do it.

 The other option you have is carbon steel.
-You have to take care of this more often than stainless because it gets the rust easily due to lack of chromium content but they are easy to sharpen.
+It contains only carbon and iron and is prone to rusting.
+It has You have to take care of this more often than stainless because it gets the rust easily due to lack of chromium content but they are easy to sharpen.

 2. Handle Materials